No Buckle Hobble with Leather Center #H3L

 -

-How it works: The running martingale is a very useful tool to aid a horse in learning proper head position as he learns collection.
+The martingale is a very useful tool to aid a horse in learning proper head position as he learns collection.
 If adjusted correctly a martingale does not force the head to stay in any given position but allows the horse a guide for head placement through automatic release of pressure on the reins when correct head placement is achieved.
-This can make it easier for a horse to reach a more collected frame over time by allowing assistance with head position as rider teaches the horse to drive from behind.
+This can make it easier for a horse to reach a more collected frame over time by allowing assistance with head position as the rider teaches the horse to drive from behind.

 -